neetachandra/TaskExecutorService/README.md

 Appraoch 2 : (Order of the tasks are preserved with groups but not across groups) 1 data structure HashMap named as groupChains is used which basically keeps mapping of groupId and its corresponding completableFuture.

 When the task is submitted that belongs to a group, a compleatableFutute is aquired for that group and the arrived task is chained after lastTask of that group.
-This way order of the task belonging to same group is preserved.
+This way order of the task belonging to same group is preserved.\

+Appraoch 3(Final Approach) :
+For this approach I have merged the above 2 approaches.
+So I have used 2 dataStructures BlockingQueue named as globalTaskQueue and HashMap named as groupChains.

+When a tast is submitted through the task exector service, it is first added into the globalTaskQueue.
+Then the dispatcher thread which is running in the backgroud takes task from the globalTaskQueue and computes the lastCompleatableFuture corresponding to the groupId.
+HashMap groupChains is used to store lastCompleatableFuture corresponding to groupId.
+When we get the lastCompleatableFuture, task taken from the queue is chained after lastCompleatableFuture using thenRunAsynch method.
+So, when a previous task corresponding to a group completes then only next task is executed.